- Can you introduce yourself?

 What have you found interesting, surprising, or even difficult through teaching at Best Teacher?

-Can you talk about cultural differences you have had with your students?
+Can you talk about the cultural differences you have had with your students?

 Can you talk about tips and know-how for learning a foreign language?